Earning free flights and complimentary hotel rooms doesn’t require riches or celebrity.

 As with the branded credit cards, these carry an annual fee that can outweigh the benefits, so if you’re not traveling much it may be best to let them go after a year or two.
 After a while, loyalty might not pay.
 Plus don’t forget that you can buy your way into lounge access in most airports with Priority Pass.

-Disclosure: I am not an affiliate for any credit card program and encourage you to do your homework independently.
-I can get some bonus mileage for the referral for some of these though as an existing customer if you follow my lead.
+Disclosure: I encourage you to do your homework independently.
+I can get some bonus mileage or a commission for the referral for some of these links as an existing customer if you follow my lead, but the terms should be the same as you could find independently on your own.